argoproj-labs/argocd-agent/README.md

 ## Contributing

-We are grateful for all contributions to this project!
+We are grateful for all contributions to this project, and everybody is welcome to contribute to it in various ways.

+Participating in this project is subject to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

-Please note that at this point in time, contributors are expected to hack.
-We do not have any guidelines, the build & test process is bumpy, things will change at high speed.
+Please note that at this point in time, code contributors are expected to hack with minimal guidance.
+We do not yet have any guidelines, the build & test process is bumpy, things will change at high speed.
+It's best to orientate yourself on existing code.
+Also,

-Please note that code contributions will only be accepted if accompanied by proper unit tests.
+Please also note that code contributions will only be accepted if accompanied by proper unit tests, are passing the CI and are using signed-off commits to satisfy the DCO.
 No exceptions.